coder/docs/images/tags.md

   associated with a specific project's major version.
 You can apply the `:v1` tag to the most recent build for the image, while you can use `:v1.3` or `:v1.3.1` to pull a more specific tag version.

+## Coder recommendation

+Use image names and tags that follow a consistent format across the organization so that users will be comfortable selecting either a versioned or rolling tag.

+To avoid pulling images from dockerhub or another external source, always use internal registry names and tags or namespaces that the organization controls.

+`registry:port/company/department/software:majorversion`

+- `registry:port` by using an internal image registry name, there is no risk of pulling an outside image with unapproved content.

+- `company` if you're using an internal registry, company may be assumed.

+- `department` can help setting a scope for who owns images and can patch or modify them.
+As more teams pick up development images, they may start using existing images and tags which can make it difficult to change them later.
+- `software` being specific about which software systems are intended to be developed against using the image further reduces the coordination cost related to multiple teams sharing images.

+- `majorversion` will likely correlated to an entire software stack which can be helpful in determining which version of various dependencies and build tools are present in the image.
+A developer is likely to span a couple of versions during a major version tick event and that's the perfect time to have mutliple environments running with separate dependencies.

+This recommendation is based on assumptions that may or may not apply to any given development organization today, and the applicability may change over time.
+There is no `right way` as long as tags are meaningful to your teams and don't create busywork or outages.